 2015: To maintain responsiveness to the needs of the community, Healthy Smiles incorporates a three-year strategic plan focusing on adding more general anesthesia/sedation services, broadening patient/payor mix, and expanding regionally, to name a few.

-2016: Healthy Smiles launches Smiles X-Press, the only on-site oral heath delivery system that provides dental diagnostics, preventative care, and early intervention services in a community setting.
+2016: Healthy Smiles launches Smiles X-Press Teledentistry Program, the only service that provides dental diagnostics, preventative care, and early intervention services in a child’s classroom.